Subject: my 13 brothers

 Commentary On My Letter To President Khatami:

-Normally, an ordinary Jew is not permitted to
+Normally, even an ordinary Jew is not

-flatter Israel's
+permitted to flatter Israel's

 enemies.
 This is because Israel's